Salary Negotiation: The Complete Guide to Getting Paid What You're Worth

 When to negotiate

-• After a significant win — Project completions, promotions, or new responsibilities
+• After a significant win — project completions, promotions, or new responsibilities

 When to be cautious

-• During layoffs or hiring freezes — Budgets may genuinely be constrained
+• During layoffs or hiring freezes — budgets may genuinely be constrained

 How to research your market value

-Gather salary data from multiple sources
+Gather salary data from at least 3 sources

 • Levels.fyi — Best for tech roles with verified compensation data